Onuronon-lab/Shrutik/docs/README.md

 > 🎤 **Shrutik** means "listener" in Bengali, reflecting our mission to listen to and preserve diverse voices from around the world.

+## 📖 About This Documentation

+This documentation is built with [mdBook](https://rust-lang.github.io/mdBook/) and provides comprehensive guides, API references, and tutorials for users, developers, and administrators.

 ## 📚 Documentation Overview

 ### 🚀 Getting Started